The Rise Of FM Alternative Rock Radio

 The Beatles led me to listen to Philadelphia's only radio station that played rock & roll, top 40 WIBG, 99 on the AM dial.
-Then I moved on to the more modern, faster-paced WFIL, Famous 56, who usurped WIBG's throne.
+Later I moved on to the more modern, faster-paced WFIL, Famous 56, who usurped WIBG's throne.
 For those of us living in the northern Philadelphia suburbs we could also listen to the king of all the top 40 stations, New York City's WABC, Musicradio 77, whose signal was actually stronger than WIBG's at night.
-After dark I also remember tuning in to WCFL, Chicago and CKLW in Windsor, Ontario.
+After dark I also remember tuning in to WCFL in Chicago and CKLW in Windsor, Ontario.
 Those stations all had one thing in common: very limited playlists.

 The top 40 stations were not without their advantages.
 I was exposed to genres and artists I never knew existed.
 In the Spring of 1965 my first exposure to black music was on WIBG.
 I had never heard anything before that sounded like Motown, James Brown, and Ray Charles.
 I remember hearing my first Beach Boys song, "Help Me Rhonda."
 WIBG is where I first heard country music.
 While the styles of music broadcast on these stations varied wildly the listener would only hear the same forty songs over, and over, and over again.
 WABC even played the number one song every hour!